GIVING TO GOD CAN SAVE YOUR LIFE

 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.
 (2 Corinthians 8:9)

-- For practical encouragement about how to do this well, the apostle Paul teaches this (1 Corinthians 16:2).
-What are 7 key considerations for firstfruits, proportionate giving?
-Share your experience and ideas.
+- What are 7 key considerations for firstfruits, proportionate giving?
+Read 1 Corinthians 16:2.
+Share your experience and ideas about each.

 - For families/groups: Retell the Living Generously episode.
 Go into your Living Generously gift pack and talk about the ladle.
 How does it feel to be poor in our society?
 Does Frank become poor?
 Did Jesus?
 Will you?
 Read 2 Corinthians 8:8-9 for answers.